webix-hub/docs/data/spreadsheet/import.md

 - file - (object) uploaded file object
 - datatype - (string) data type (should be "excel" here)

-Loading via the "excel" proxy object
+Customizing the imported data
 --------------------------------------

-It's also possible to load data from and Excel file by using the "binary" proxy object and specifying the "excel" datatype.

-This variant of data import allows customizing the presentation of the loaded data, such as setting the name of the sheet and controlling the number of the loaded rows.
+You can customize the presentation of the loaded data: set the name of the sheet and control the number of the loaded rows.

 ~~~js
 webix.ui({